shreyaggarwal219/Ray-Tracer-in-Python/README.md

 ## **Reflections**
 Reflections are performed by casting rays originating from the intersection point directed along the reflection vector.
 A portion of the reflected ray's color will be contributed to the original intersection point based on how reflective the surface is.
 Fortunately this is fairly easy given the a recursive approach for casting rays.
 There is an arbitrary limit on how many reflections a ray can perform before stopping to improve performance and eliminate potential infinite loops.

+Diffuse surfaces reflect (scatter) light in many angles.
+Diffuse reflection accounts for more of the color than any other type of distribution because most objects are opaque and reflect light diffusely.
+Specular surfaces reflect light at the same as the angle at which the light strikes the surface.
+Specular reflection gives objects a glossy or mirror-like appearance.

 <p float="left">
     <img width="300" alt="Reflection, spp50, mD 10, 214 92" src="https://user-images.githubusercontent.com/64409854/205479140-5392b5b0-6b2c-4578-af91-d22acb219d7d.png">&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp
     <img width="300" alt="Reflection, spp50, mD10, 290 37" src="https://user-images.githubusercontent.com/64409854/205479037-35c43306-273e-4131-83c3-f4b0227ca504.png">